 The BEP propose the process, deliverables, and standards according to specified project goals.
 The quantity, quality, and delivery schedule of the deliverables between the stakeholders are proposed and agreed with the BEP.

 The BEP will be updated every 6 months according to the variation of Contractor’s Master Programme and the construction works.
-The version, revision and change history will be managed by the CDE environment, by uploading all the BEP to the CDE using the review and approval cycle describe in the CDE section.
+The version, revision and change history will be managed by the BIM CDCP environment, by uploading all the BEP to the BIM CDCP using the review and approval cycle describe in the BIM CDCP section.

 The BEP will be updated and submitted with the final as-built model.